-We’ve been astonishing ourselves as well as friends and family with this red wine spaghetti supper for years.
-Yet we still get a little giddy each time we start to pull out the ingredients.
+We’ve been astonishing folks with this red wine spaghetti trick for years.
+And yet we still get a little giddy each time we start to pull out the ingredients.
 It’s an exceptionally brilliant way to toss together pantry staples such that what results doesn’t at all resemble a paltry supper.
 Not at all.
-Spaghetti is partially cooked and then tossed in a pan with some red wine that is gently absorbed as if it were risotto.
-Five ingredients and 20 minutes are all it takes.
-Trust us.
-It’s a weeknight game changer.
-Originally published October 27, 2009.–Renee Schettler Rossi
+Spaghetti is partially cooked as usual and then tossed in a pan with some red wine until it’s been absorbed.
+Five ingredients and 30 minutes are all it takes.
+A weeknight game changer.–David Leite

 - Salt, as needed